Putin's party clings to reduced majority in Russia

 The other three parties on the ballot, including the liberal Yabloko, fell short of the 5 percent threshold needed to gain even token representation in the Duma.

-United Russia's opponnts complained of election violations across the country spanning 9,000 km (5,600 miles).
+Opposition parties complained of election irregularities in several parts of a country spanning 9,000 km (5,600 miles).

+The websites of a Western-financed electoral watchdog and at least two liberal media outlets were taken down by hacker attacks that some said were engineered by state authorities to silence allegations of violations.

+Police detained at last 150 people protesting in Moscow and St Petersburg on Sunday against Putin's political system and alleged election fraud.

 Election preparations "were marked by a convergence of the state and the governing party, limited political competition and a lack of fairness," observers from the Organisation for Security and Cooperation in Europe OSCE.L and the Council of Europe's parliamentary assembly said.